chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 This section describes use cases for geolocation services and sources for this information.

+## Terminology

+The following terms are used throughout this document.

+Geolocation:
+: The geographic location of an entity, e.g., geographic coordinates.

+Anchor:
+: An entity with a well-known and specific geolocation.

+Relying Party (RP):
+: An entity that wants to learn the geolocation of another entity.

+User:
+: The entity to which geolocation information typically pertains.

-## Use Cases
+## Geolocation Use Cases

-User location has a number of critical use cases on the web, including, though not limited to:
+User geolocation has a number of critical use cases on the web, including, though not limited to:

 - Content customization: Content varies in time and space.
 For example, an Internet search for “nearby restaurants” will necessarily return different results for different users depending on their location.
 Advertisements for content may also vary based on location.
 Advertisements in one region may not be available in another region.
+  These use cases do not require absolute geolocation information, i.e., it may be accurate within some margin of error.
 - Compliance: In some cases, content available in one region is not allowed to be available in another region, perhaps due to copyright restrictions or other regional reasons.
 User location is often used to infer these regions and enforce these rules.
 Popular streaming services, for example, apply geo fences based on user location.
+These use cases require absolute geolocation information, i.e., there is no margin of error in the information.
 - Fraud and abuse detection: Many anti-bot detection and mitigation systems use user location, or proxies for location such as IP addresses, as a signal for bot detection behavior.
   Observing many suspicious connections coming from the same location is often, though not